 Most people sit for 8+ hours a day.
 Your hips know it.
 They get tight, stiff, and locked up in flexion, and that tightness quietly contributes to lower back pain, limited mobility, and a general feeling of being 80 years old when you stand up from a chair.
 The butterfly pose is one of the simplest ways to undo that damage.
 No equipment, no gym, no excuses.

 Also called baddha konasana in yoga, the butterfly stretch targets the muscles along your inner thighs and groin that get chronically shortened from sitting.
-It's a staple in yoga, physical therapy, and athletic warm-ups for a reason: it works.
+It's a staple in yoga, physical therapy, and athletic warm-ups for a reason.
+It works.
 A 2017 study in the Journal of Bodywork and Movement Therapies found that consistent static stretching of the hip adductors significantly improved hip range of motion over just four weeks (Muanjai et al., 2017).
 The butterfly pose is one of the most accessible ways to get that stretch.

 But there's a catch.
 Most people do it wrong.
 They round their back, yank their knees toward the floor, and wonder why nothing improves.
 So let's fix that.